Theophylline use in asthma

 The use of theophylline to treat asthma has undergone several cycles of enthusiasm and unpopularity over the past 50 years.
 The dissemination of clinical practice guidelines that list theophylline as a "not preferred" alternative, the availability of newer agents, and concerns regarding the risk-benefit ratio of the drug have resulted in infrequent prescribing of theophylline.
 Nevertheless, its low cost offers an advantage over other long-term maintenance medications that are added to inhaled glucocorticoids, such as montelukast and long-acting beta agonists.

 The indications for theophylline in the treatment of asthma and recommendations for its safe use will be discussed here.
 Overviews of the treatment of acute and chronic asthma are provided elsewhere.
-(See "Treatment of acute exacerbations of asthma in adults" and "An overview of asthma management".)
+(See "Management of acute exacerbations of asthma in adults" and "An overview of asthma management".)

 Therapeutic actions — Though traditionally classified as a bronchodilator, the ability of theophylline to control chronic asthma appears disproportionately greater than is explainable by its modest degree of bronchodilator activity alone [1-7].
 Theophylline has anti-inflammatory, immunomodulatory, and bronchoprotective effects that potentially contribute to its efficacy as a prophylactic anti-asthma drug [7-14] and for chronic obstructive pulmonary disease (COPD).
 (See "Management of stable chronic obstructive pulmonary disease", section on 'Theophylline'.)